Manuscript included in UNESCO's Memory of the World

 Memory of the World is a UNESCO programme that was launched in 1992 with the aim of preserving and disseminating the most important documents in the world.

 Tönnies Fonne's textbook has just been included together with 16 other documents that document the history of the Hanseatic cities in various ways.
-The archive in the Hanseatic city of Lübeck has been the main applicant for the application, which involves 11 other institutions, including the Royal Danish Library.
+The archive in the Hanseatic city of Lübeck has been the main applicant for the application, which involves 11 other institutions, including Royal Danish Library.

 The following manuscripts in the library's collections are already on the Memory of the World list: